The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \lim\limits_{t \to 0}\varphi\left(t\right) = \infty, & {} & \lim\limits_{t \to \infty}\varphi\left(t\right) = \infty. \end{align} \]

-For the first two derivatives applies
+For the first two derivatives, one has

 \[ \begin{align} \varphi'\left(t\right) = \frac{1}{n} - \frac{1}{t}, & {} & \varphi''\left(t\right) = \frac{1}{t^2}. \end{align} \]